nshiab/simple-data-analysis/README.md

 [React Three Fiber](https://github.com/pmndrs/react-three-fiber) is a React renderer for ThreeJS.

-To visualize hundreds of thousands of data points, you can use custom shaders.
+To visualize hundreds of thousands of data points, you can use custom shaders with these wonderful libraries.
 To do so, you need to pass your data as a [BufferAttribute](https://threejs.org/docs/#api/en/core/BufferAttribute).

-Here's how to display points while passing custom data to the shaders.
+Here's how to display points while passing custom data - from a SimpleData instance of course! - to the shaders.

 ```javascript
 // Use SimpleData to manipulate your data